 Toxicity

 All Datura plant species have endogenous atropine and other assorted anticholinergic alkaloids.
 These include Jimson weed and angel’s trumpet, typically seen in warm or temperate climate areas.
-It may be accidental ingestion or intentionally smoked or ingested for the goal effect of hallucinations.
+These patients may have ingested it accidentally, intentionally smoked it, or ingested it for recreation (hallucinations).
 While treatment for ingestions is similar to other toxic overdoses of anticholinergics, whole-bowel irrigation is recommended after a large quantity of seed ingestion.
 Clinicians need to avoid using phenothiazines in these patients.

 Physostigmine is the basis of reversal.
 Treatment of overdose includes a short-acting barbiturate or diazepam as needed for convulsions or excitement.
 Avoid dosing for sedation as it can cause respiratory collapse.
 Physostigmine is useful as an antidote to treat delirium and coma.
-Repeat doses may be required as physostigmine has a shorter half-life.
-Monitor respiratory effort and supplement, if necessary.[6][7]
+Repeat doses may be necessary, as physostigmine has a relatively short half-life.
+Monitor respiratory effort and supplement as needed.[31][32]
+Compressing the internal corner of the eye after administration and wiping off excess drops can help decrease systemic effects.
+Physostigmine should be administered for the central anticholinergic syndrome.[24]

 Enhancing Healthcare Team Outcomes